Brad Officer, Short Sale Realtor in Jacksonville FL

 How to choose the right real estate agent for your short sale?
 Don't choose your best buddy, don't choose your mom's friend, don't choose anyone unless they have a TEAM of professionals that can complete the process and the sale.
 BEWARE!
 Most Jacksonville REALTORS do not want to do short sales.
 Most haven't done a short sale and have no idea how to go about it other than what they have "heard" from their office mates.
 From my experience, it takes time, persistence, and a large amount of specialized knowledge to make it all work.
 I did my first short sale in 2007 and have since put together a short sale team including a local attorney's office who works on your behalf to negotiate with the bank.
 We keep up with the ever changing world of Short Sales and keep perfecting our processes to better complete each sale.
 This cost you nothing and should give you ultimate peace of mind knowing you have a competent and professional team working on your behalf.
 Contact The Brad Officer Real Estate Team.

-Buying another home after a Short Sale
+How soon can I buy a home after a Short Sale

 BIG CHANGE JUST HAPPENED in AUGUST 2013: 1 year after short sale, you can qualify for an FHA loan.
 In Jacksonville the FHA Loan Limit is $304,750.
 That's a lot of purchase power in just 1 years time.
 UPDATE: This isn't quite as easy as the lenders would have you believe, but it is happening.
 The key is having a documented temporary hardship that caused the need to short sale.
 It's a little fuzzy, but yes the mortgage companies will give you a loan after a short sale.